 Reviewed in Germany on October 22, 2014

 I have followed Maria Kvilhaug on Youtube for a while now and she has rekindled my interest in heathen spirituality.
-She is amazingly knowledgeable and articulate and the living proof that: Our roots are sexier and more exiting than all the religions foisted upon us from the middle east!
-A must read for everyone interested in germanic lore, written by a true Völva.
+She is amazingly knowledgeable and articulate and the living proof that Our roots are sexier and more exciting than all the religions foisted upon us from the middle east!
+A must-read for everyone interested in germanic lore, written by a true Völva.

 Heiði hana hétu